-Anne Bancroft and Anthony Hopkins shine in this charming drama told in the form of a two decade long correspondence that begins when a struggling New York based writer (Anne Bancroft as Helene Hanff) who loves British Literature, writes to a bookstore in London that specializes in out-of-print English classics.
-Frank Doel (Anthony Hopkins) a reserved, well read Englishman, one of the staff of Marks & Co. responds to her request and thus begins an adorable camaraderie between Helene & the staff of Marks & Co.
+Anne Bancroft and Anthony Hopkins shine in this charming drama told in the form of a two-decade long correspondence that begins when a struggling New York based writer (Anne Bancroft as Helene Hanff) who loves British Literature, writes to a bookstore in London that specializes in out-of-print English classics.
+Frank Doel (Anthony Hopkins) a reserved, well-read Englishman, one of the staff of Marks & Co. responds to her request and thus begins an adorable camaraderie between Helene and the staff of Marks & Co.

 Watch the trailer - 84 Charing Cross Road

 Cast - David Lee Smith, Tony Todd, John Billingsley

 The Man from Earth is an intensely engaging drama with an unusual plot.
 A bunch of college professors get together for a goodbye party for Professor John Oldman and discuss many topics.
 During the conversation, the retiring professor reveals that his past has mystical connections; it is a lot stranger than they can imagine.
 The discussion turns into a mysterious interrogation when he claims to be thousands of years old.

 Simple, engaging and compelling.
 This film is a true masterpiece.
 Having said that, I think this movie is not for everyone.
 Some might even hate this film, while some may love it.